All the Sun Princess Dining Options – So Many Choices, So Little Time

 The Sun Princess offered more specialty restaurants than other Princess ships.
 Along with the classics like Sabattini’s, The Crown Grill, and The Catch, the Sun Princess also had Umai Teppanyaki and Hot Pot, Makato Ocean, The Butcher Block by Dario, and Love by Brito.

 On this ship, the Princess Premier package with its unlimited specialty dining made a lot of sense.
-I booked this cruise last minute and was not able to make restaurant reservations via the app before the cruise, but I had no trouble reserving all the restaurants I wanted once I was on board the ship.
+I booked this cruise at the last minute and was not able to make restaurant reservations via the app before the cruise, but I had no trouble reserving all the restaurants I wanted once I was on board the ship.

 Gelato – Deck 5